wcmc-its/ReCiter-Publication-Manager/README.md

 ```
    1. Enter `docker logs -f -t boring_chandrasekhar` where `boring_chandrasekhar` is the name of your instance.
 1. Go to your browser and enter `https://localhost:3000/login`
-1. To login, enter your username and password. ???
+1. To login, enter your username and password.
+You can setup username and password using the reciter api http://<reciter-endpoint>:<port-number>/swagger-ui.html#/re-citer-pub-manager-controller/createUserUsingPOST

 ## Stopping and removing an instance